 If you weren’t sure before if I liked Peeps, you know now.
 Now I just need someone to come up with a Peep chick pattern!

-If you loved this Peeps Easter crafts project, check out the following posts:
+If you loved this Peeps Easter craft project, check out the following post: